Guns and ammunition seized from Jones' UVa dormitory room

 Bice House is a eight-story, brick-clad dormitory located at 853 Brandon Avenue, near the South Lawn precinct of the university.

-The State Police announced Thursday morning that it was taking the lead in the multi-jurisdictional investigation.
+The Virginia State Police announced Thursday morning that it was taking the lead in the multi-jurisdictional investigation.

 Jones, whose 23rd birthday is Thursday, is being held without bond in the Albemarle-Charlottesville Regional Jail.